8afyi/8afyi.github.io/avoid-getting-caught.md

 ---
-title: To avoid getting caught
+title: Avoid getting caught
 layout: page
 ---

+# To avoid getting caught...

 - Wear shoes different size than your own
 - Glove with six fingers (so if you get caught on camera they'll think it's AI)